Natural scientific research in Canada: Chemistry

 The study of chemistry in Canada began in a modest way in 1829, with courses on the subject at the Montreal General Hospital given as part of medical training.
 At King's College (University of New Brunswick) in Fredericton, as early as 1837, James Robb taught a course in natural science that included the study of chemistry within the context of botany, zoology, mineralogy and geology.
 Isaac Chipman of Acadia University in Wolfville, Nova Scotia introduced chemistry at that institution in 1840 as did Henry How at King's College in Windsor, Nova Scotia.
-Henry Croft was appointed professor of chemistry and experimental philosophy at King's College (University of Toronto) in Toronto in 1842, where he specialized in toxicology and inorganic chemistry.
+Henry Holmes Croft was appointed professor of chemistry and experimental philosophy at King's College (University of Toronto) in Toronto in 1842, where he specialized in toxicology and inorganic chemistry.
 In 1843, William Sutherland of the Montreal Medical and Surgical School began teaching chemistry in its own right at McGill University and the University of Montreal.
 Growth during the decades that followed was steady but modest.
 However, by the 1890s, buildings with well-equipped laboratories devoted to the study of chemistry had been built, including Carruthers Hall, 1891 at Queen's, in Kingston, the Chemistry Building, 1895 at the University of Toronto, and the Macdonald Chemistry and Mining Building at McGill in Montreal in 1898.

 The Geological Survey of Canada also developed expertise in the field, hiring Thomas Sterry Hunt in 1847 as a chemist and mineralogist.
 He was succeeded in this role by G.C.
 Hoffmann a charter member of the Royal Society of Canada.